Cheapest car insurance in South Carolina for a bad driving record

 Cheapest car insurance in South Carolina with bad credit

-The cheapest South Carolina insurer for bad credit is Progressive, with rates averaging $3,020 or $252.
+Based on our research, Progressive is the cheapest car insurance company for drivers with poor credit, averaging $3,020 or $252.
 Fortunately, drivers with bad credit can still find affordable auto insurance.

-Check out the table below to see how your credit score affects South Carolina car insurance.
+Check the table below to see how your credit score affects South Carolina car insurance.

 CompanyAnnual premium for good creditAnnual premium for bad credit